Classroom Management Software Teachers Actually Use: 47 Educators Rate the Tools That Save Them 10+ Hours Weekly

 Free and Premium Options

-Remind is free for individual teachers, but schools can opt for a premium plan that offers additional features like advanced analytics and integrations with other educational tools.
+Remind is free for every teacher but schools can pay for a premium plan that has more features, for example advanced analytics.

 Seesaw: A Digital Portfolio Platform